Jerrzi Poseidon vs. KTT Purple Star

 Overview

 When it comes to choosing between the Jerrzi Poseidon and the KTT purple Star mechanical keyboard switches, there are some key distinguishing factors to consider.
 The Poseidon switch is best known for its distinct characteristics, while the purple Star switch stands out for its buttery smooth typing experience and light 45g bottom-out.
-The Poseidon is categorized as [], whereas the purple Star falls into the categories of mild, low-pitched, easy-to-press.
+The Poseidon is categorized as tactile, whereas the purple Star falls into the categories of mild, low-pitched, and easy-to-press.
 Each switch offers unique benefits, whether you prefer a more traditional feel or a smoother typing experience.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+However, let's dive in a bit deeper beyond generalities so you can make the best decision for yourself.

 By the numbers